thomasvrussell/sfft-doc/docs/tutorials.md

 - Use SWarp to align reference image and science image, see [Example for Image Alignment] using module ``sfft.utils.pyAstroMatic.PYSWarp``.

+### Noise Decorrelation after SFFT

+[Example for Difference Noise Decorrelation]: https://github.com/thomasvrussell/sfft/tree/master/test/difference_noise_decorrelation

+SFFT also provided a decorrelation module to whiten the background noise of the SFFT difference image, see [Example for Difference Noise Decorrelation].

+In this example, we use the module ``sfft.utils.DeCorrelationCalculator`` to whiten the background noise on difference image.
+The test difference image is generated from sfft image subtraction between a coadded reference image and a coadded science image, each stacked from 5 DECam individual observations with PSF homogenization using sfft.
+The toolkit can be also applied to whiten a coadded image as long as convolution is involved in the stacking process.

-## Customized usage
+## Customized masking

-[Example for Customized SFFT]: https://github.com/thomasvrussell/sfft/tree/master/test/subtract_test_customized The customized sfft is designed to allow users to feed their own image-masking to replace the generic **preprocessing** in sfft.
+[Example for Customized SFFT]: https://github.com/thomasvrussell/sfft/tree/master/test/subtract_test_customized SFFT also allows users to feed their own image-masking to replace the generic **preprocessing** in Sparse-flavor sfft or Crowded-flavor sfft.
 Get started with [Example for Customized SFFT].

 In this example, we use the module ``sfft.CustomizedPacket`` to perform image subtraction for ZTF-M31 observations with given image mask.
 For more details on module usage, refer to ``help(sfft.CustomizedPacket)``.